max-cmoa/browsersync-reload-browser-test/README.md

   * **README.md file** contains useful information about the project.

   * **screenshot.png image** is an image that is displayed for this theme in the dashboard /wp-admin themes section.
+Learn more about <ins>[screenshot requirements](https://wpism.com/wordpress-theme-screenshot/)</ins>

   * **styles.css** contains metadata for information about this theme and is displayed in the dashboard /wp-admin themes section

-# Where is the production folder that was created by gulp?
+# Where is the production directory that was created by gulp?
-  This file is hidden by the .gitignore file.
+  The production directory is hidden by the .gitignore file.

 ##  browsersync cacheing issue
   Problem: If you add or subtract files, browsersync won't see them.